ehakaneren/Heren.Localization/README.md

 # Good to Know
 * The resource key searchs in the {culture}.json file.
 If the culture file is not exists or key not exists in the culture file, then resource key searchs in base file.

-* The resource is not reading from file every time.
-Resource files caches by culture in memory until base file or culture file is modified.
+* The resource file is not reading every time.
+Files caches by culture in memory until the base file or the culture file is modified.
 So the library is applies memory cache and it expiration depends to files modifications.

 [MicrosoftLocalization]: <https://docs.microsoft.com/en-us/aspnet/core/fundamentals/localization?view=aspnetcore-3.1>
 [DemoProject]: <https://github.com/ehakaneren/Heren.Localizer/tree/master/Demo/Heren.Localization.Demo.Api>